Tosca tester

 A phase in which software and hardware conditions are determined that simulate real-world use.
 This phase can run in parallel with the test case development, as the test case must be usable in the test environment.
 To determine if the environment is suitable and ready, the test team will perform smoke stability tests.

-5. Implementation phase
+5. Implementation

 Testers run tests according to test plans on prepared test environments.
 The bugs they find are forwarded via tickets to the developers, who then work on them.
 Regression testing (which is usually automated) continuously checks whether changes have caused other bugs and, if necessary, reports bugs to the developers again.

 The cycle closes with the successful testing of the software or code.
-The testing team evaluates the project and its obstacles, if there is an ‘aha’ moment in the process, it is recorded in documentation, guidelines or best practices for further use.
+The testing team evaluates the project and its obstacles, if there is an aha moment in the process, it is recorded in documentation, guidelines or best practices for further use.

-Although one cycle is finished, in a long-term project it is still just a cog in the whole machine.
+Although one cycle is finished, in a long-term project it is still just a cog in the machine.
 Continuous integration and continuous delivery are two concepts that are closely tied to both agile development and software testing.
 Since software is a “living organism” and is constantly changing and evolving, it also needs to be constantly tested and the changes that result from the tests need to be integrated.
 One cycle follows another – the last phase of the cycle is therefore very important.
 Proper summarization can make the next cycle significantly more efficient or simpler.

-Every IT tester has to earn his software tester salary by doing a consistent job that makes the entire testing cycle run like a well-oiled machine.
+Every IT tester has to earn their software tester salary by doing a consistent job that makes the entire testing cycle run like a well-oiled machine.
 Juniors, consultants, and automation specialists all have their place in the cycle.

 IT testers

-IT testers – consultants
+IT testers consultants

-Join the msg life Slovakia team
+Join our msg life Slovakia team